 So you’re interested in becoming an AWF trustee?

-In summer 2017 our two remaining original trustees will be stepping down to make way for an injection of new ideas, experience and background joining Fred Bolza, Vice President of Strategy at Sony Music and Sharan Jaswal, Education Director at award winning financial education charity, MyBnk.
+This summer our two remaining original trustees will be stepping down to make way for an injection of new ideas, experience and background.
+New trustees will join Fred Bolza, Vice President of Strategy at Sony Music, and Sharan Jaswal, Education Director at award winning financial education charity, MyBnk.

 Read on below for a full list of trustees duties and responsibilities.